George Copeland: Vaudeville and Isadora (1914-1917)

+With the "Isadorables" (1918-1920)

 From 1918 through 1920, Copeland toured the United States with the Isadora Duncan Dancers (the "Isadorables") a sextet of dancers who were the students and adopted children of dancer Isadora Duncan.
 Sponsored by the Chickering Piano Company and managed by Loudon Charlton, Copeland and the dancers performed a shared program of dance and piano solos including works of Schubert, Chopin, MacDowell, Debussy, Grovlez, Albéniz, and others.
 The reviews of Copeland were overwhelmingly positive, though many reviewers were less enthusiastic about the dancers.
 Annoyed at Copeland's success, the girls ordered Loudon Charlton to put Copeland in his place.
 The program covers were accordingly changed to read in large font "THE ISADORA DUNCAN DANCERS," with Copeland's name appearing in a smaller font beneath.
 Copeland saw this and refused to go onstage until all of the offending program covers in the audience had been removed.
-In the spring of 1920, Copeland abruptly broke his contract for unknown reasons and went to Europe.
-Years later, Copeland told his student Ramon Sender that breaking his contract had fatal consequences for his career and that when he returned to the United States in the 1930s, no reputable manager would touch him.

-After a time in Italy, he then moved to the island of Mallorca.
-There he lived in the village of Genova and had a good relationship with the neighbours, becoming the godfather of Juana Maria Navarro, the daughter of one of his better friends.
-Copeland returned to the United States only periodically, giving Carnegie Hall recitals in 1925, 1928–1931, and 1933.
-In 1930, he performed in Philadelphia and New York City with the Philadelphia Orchestra led by Leopold Stokowski, offering works of Debussy and de Falla.
-While living in Europe, he played at the Chopin Festival of Majorca, in Vienna with the Wiener Philharmoniker, at the Salzburg Festival, and in London.
-At the outbreak of the Spanish Civil War in 1936, Copeland returned to the United States.
+During this period, Copeland appeared a number of times in a novel format; he performed recitals in which he would play a piece, and then the Ampico player piano would repeat the same work.
+At a 1918 Boston recital, he played his transcription of the "Prelude to the Afternoon of a Faun," and then the piano played his piano roll.
+It was reported that the audience was "most appreciative..."
+At one concert of this nature in at the Syria Mosque in Pittsburgh in 1920, he performed alongside the pianists Mischa Levitzki, Arthur Rubinstein; all three played and were then followed by their piano roll recordings.
+The soprano Rosa Ponselle also appeared on that recital, singing to the accompaniment of an Ampico piano.